chromaway/ngcccbase/doc/exchange.md

      u'monikers': [u'foo_ingc54'],
      u'unit': 1}

+This asset resides on a coloraddress.
+A coloraddress is simply a bitcoin address with some data added in front of an "@" sign.
+You can ask for the coloraddress if you want to with:

+    client.listaddresses('foo_inc')

 If you make mistakes when issuing assets, don't worry too much.
-The asset only beomes an asset of yours once you decide to legally define it as such.
+The asset only becomes an asset of yours once you decide to legally define it as such.
-If you botch som issuances, all you lose is some Bitcoin transfer fees.
+If you botch some attempts at issuances, all you lose is some Bitcoin transfer fees.

 Issuing multiple assets
 ------------------------